aco4/WZmodTowerDefense/README.md

 # Tower Defense Mod
-- Protect your command center from the Scavenger invaders
+- Protect your command center!
-- Scavengers increase in strength
+- Scavenger invaders spawn on the edges of the map
+- Earn power by destroying scavengers
+- The scavengers grow stronger with each round

 ## Play
 1. Download the map `📦4p-td1_v3.wz`.
 Put in `📁maps/`.